Reaching fluency need not be a long process. Nor does it need to be expensive.

 To summarize: build language learning around your lifestyle, rather than building your lifestyle around language learning.

-We hope this piece contributed in any way possible in your language learning journey, and we’d love to hear your thoughts in the comments below!
+We hope this piece contributed in any way possible in your language learning journey.

 More from Communication